The right to mobility

 - For male students: Proof of military registration;

-- In case of mobility for master’s and doctoral levels, in case of submission of a diploma by the candidate after completing at least five years of the program within the period defined by the Law of Georgia on Higher Education, the candidate must also submit a recognition document of the diploma, which confirms its compliance with the relevant educational level.
+- In case of enrollment in the master’s and doctoral programs by the mobility terms and provision of a diploma obtained by the candidate after completing at least five years of the program within the period defined by the Law of Georgia on Higher Education, the candidate must also present an official document of recognition confirming the relevancy to the corresponding level of diploma.

 What documents are required during internal mobility?